thunderbird89/esf/stories/buffer.md

 Three days later, in a modest home in Sacramento, California, Maria Vasquez placed the statuette on the mantelpiece.

-The metal gleamed under the living room lights, the Talon's lines catching the glow in a way that made it seem almost alive.
-Almost in flight.
+The metal gleamed under the living room lights, heavier than it looked, with a strange shine that seemed to hold the light differently than anything she'd seen before.
+The Talon's lines were caught mid-maneuver, every detail perfect.
 The engraving on the base was clear, even from across the room.

 Second Lieutenant Carlos Vasquez
 United States Air Force